A fun-filled day is wonderful, but often leaves its mark on the next day – in a not-so-wonderful way. Parenting strategies for day-after-fun blues.

 I’m telling you – NOTHING could wake them.

-The morning went fine, but as the day continues, it becomes evident that everyone is still very tired.
+The morning went fine, but as the day continues it becomes clear that everyone is still very tired.

 Even this mama.

 We knew it was going to be this way.
-And we chose to have a non-stop fun day and make all the memories we could.
+Still, we chose to have a non-stop fun day and make all the memories we could.
+Who wouldn’t?
 We intentionally chose to encourage and celebrate the joy of being a kid in the summer in a neighborhood filled with kids.

-But we can establish a game-plan to make the most of the Day-After-Fun Blues.
-What we need are some parenting strategies to get us through the next 24 hours.
+While we can’t prevent our kids from being tired after every fun event, we can establish a game plan to make the most of the Day-After-Fun Blues.
+Instead of stopping early or skipping the memories, we just need parenting strategies to get us through the next 24 hours.

 Parenting Strategies For Day-After-Fun Blues